2018 United States House of Representatives elections in Texas: Endorsements

+Predictions

 Results

+Despite being out-fundraised by Kulkarni, Olson won re-election in the district's closest race since he was first elected in 2008.

 District 23

 The 23rd district stretches from rural Southwestern Texas, including Alpine, Del Rio, and Socorro, into the Greater San Antonio area, taking in Hondo and the outer areas of San Antonio.
-It is a prominently Hispanic-majority district and its representative was Republican Will Hurd, serving since 2015.
-His opponent in November 2018 was Democrat Gina Ortiz Jones of San Antonio.
+It is a prominently Hispanic-majority district.
+Incumbent Republican Will Hurd, who had represented the district since 2015, ran for re-election.
+He was narrowly re-elected with 48.7% of the vote in 2016.
+The district had a PVI of R+1.

-Gina Ortiz Jones conceded the race on November 19, 2018, after losing by around 1,150 votes.

-Hurd was narrowly reelected in 2016, with 48.7% of the vote.
-The district's PVI is R+1.